ZizouHuweidi/zizouhuweidi.github.io/src/content/post/hello-world.md

 ---
 title: hello, world!
-description: Hello world examples in the languages that I use, familiar with and that I am curious about.
+description: hello, world! examples in the languages that I use and or familiar with
 publishDate: "13 March 2023"
 tags: [coding]
 ---